Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 ERP system for

-It is noticeable that the mid- or bottom-funnel keywords are usually longer and more precise than the top-funnel search queries.
-These long-tail keywords often have a low search volume, but provide more valuable traffic with higher conversion potential due to their higher action orientation.
+Notably, mid- or bottom-funnel keywords are usually longer and more precise than top-funnel search queries.
+These long-tail keywords often have a low search volume, but due to their higher action orientation, they generate more valuable traffic with higher conversion potential.

-In addition, the search queries are more complex - i.e. either more difficult to answer in the Google AI Overview, so that the user is looking for more information.
-Or for some highly transactional keywords, no AI Overviews are displayed by Google at all, so that the focus is clearly on the ads again.
+In addition, the search queries are more complex, meaning they are either more difficult to answer in the Google AI Overview, prompting the user to seek further information.
+Alternatively, for some highly transactional keywords, Google does not display any AI Overviews at all, so the focus is clearly back on the ads.

-2. strengthen target group understanding & integrate into campaign structure
+2. Strengthen target audience understanding & integrate into campaign structure

-Speaking of more precise search queries, it is also clear that a list of long-tail keywords alone will not help you.
-The entire SEA campaign must also be geared towards addressing the relevant target group in the right context.
-You need to know this:
+If we're already talking about more precise search queries, it's also clear that a list of long-tail keywords alone won't help you.
+The entire SEA campaign must be aligned to address the relevant target audience in the right context.
+To do this, you need to know:

 Important for this: You need a good data basis.
-You can obtain this via Google Analytics 4, for example, ideally in combination with first-party data (e.g. from your CRM system).
-Your Google Analytics and your Google Ads account should be linked to each other and ideally also your first-party data sources.
+You can get this, for example, via Google Analytics 4, ideally in combination with first-party data (e.g. from your CRM system).
+Your Google Analytics and Google Ads accounts should definitely be linked to each other, and ideally your first-party data sources as well.

 Here are a few examples of interesting audiences: